Antipodes of monoidal decomposition spaces: Preliminaries: monoidal decomposition spaces and their incidence bialgebras

 \paragraph{Decomposition spaces.} A simplicial $\infty$-groupoid $X: \simplexcat\op\to\infGrpd$ is called a {\em decomposition space} if it takes active-inert pushouts in $\simplexcat$ to pullbacks~\cite[\S3]{GKT1}.
 The precise meaning is not so important for the present purposes---it suffices here to say that the decomposition-space axiom precisely ensures that the comultiplication given by the linear functor

 defined by the span

-is up-to-coherent-homotopy coassociative as well as counital, (the counit being defined by the span $X_1 \stackrel{s_0}\leftarrow X_0 \to \one$) \cite[\S5]{GKT1}.
+is up-to-coherent-homotopy coassociative as well as counital (the counit being defined by the span $X_1 \stackrel{s_0}\leftarrow X_0 \to \one$) \cite[\S5]{GKT1}.
 Here and throughout, $\one$ denotes any contractible $\infty$-groupoid (the terminal $\infty$-groupoid), so that $\infGrpd_{/\one}\simeq \infGrpd$.
 The $\infty$-category $\infGrpd_{/X_1}$, with $\Delta$ and $\epsilon$, is called the {\em incidence coalgebra} of $X$.
-When $X$ is locally finite~\cite[\S7]{GKT2}, one can take homotopy cardinality to obtain an ordinary coalgebra in $\Q$-vector spaces, namely $\Q_{\pi_0 X_1}$.
+When $X$ is locally finite~\cite[\S7]{GKT2}, one can take homotopy cardinality to obtain an ordinary coalgebra in $\Q$-vector spaces, namely $\Q_{\pi_0 X_1}$, the $\Q$-vector space spanned by path components of $X_1$.
 Any Segal space is a decomposition space~\cite[\S3]{GKT1}; an example to keep in mind is the nerve of a small category.

 \paragraph{Complete decomposition spaces, and nondegenerate simplices.} A decomposition space is {\em complete} (\cite[\S2]{GKT2}) when $s_0: X_0 \to X_1$ is a monomorphism of $\infty$-groupoids (i.e.~its (homotopy) fibres are either empty or contractible).
 (For simplicial {\em sets}, the condition is automatic.)
 This condition ensures that there is a well-behaved notion of nondegenerate simplices: define the space of nondegenerate $1$-simplices $\nondeg X_1$ as the complement of the essential image of the monomorphism $s_0: X_0 \to X_1$, so that we have